noctux/philote/README.md

 # Contributing

-Give me all your pullrequest :) If you find a bug in one of the provided modules (quite possible) or want to contribute a new module, feel free to propose a pullrequest.
+Give me all your pullrequests :) If you find a bug in one of the provided modules (quite possible) or want to contribute a new module, feel free to propose a pullrequest.
 To make development of the modules easier, two libraries are provided.
 The